ggeorg02/bait580_2024/_sources/installation/aws.md

 # AWS

-I highly recommend using google chrome browser for this.
+I recommend you all use Google Chrome for this course.

 You will be using AWS academy as part of this course and will be given 100$ credit.
 This is more than sufficient for you to do your assignments and projects.